 Best for deep discounts and lifetime deals

 AppSumo offers time-limited deals and lifetime access offers that make it cheaper to test new software.
-Many bundles and deals include long refund windows, lowering the risk when trying early-stage tools.
+Many bundles include long refund windows, lowering the risk when trying early-stage tools.

 Pros